Hamilton Park Racecourse

 Hamilton may be a name on everybody’s lips due to the celebrated stage music, but it’s so much more.

-Hamilton Park is one of the most scenic and picturesque racecourses in Scotland, boasting flat race meetings from May through to September.
+Hamilton Park is one of the most picturesque racecourses in Scotland, boasting flat race meetings from May through to September.

-Hamilton is a major venue in Scotland, located close to Glasgow.
+Hamilton is a major city in Scotland, located near Glasgow.
 The racecourse does not hold too many reputable races (aside from the Lanark Silver Bell night), but every event is a party waiting to happen.

 Most race days are themed and accompanied by musical performances or DJ sets.
 It’s a great venue.